Current Affairs-Topics

 The international nuclear partnership with the US is expected to facilitate knowledge transfer, technology sharing, and high-tech infrastructure development, making it a nuclear energy deal of strategic importance.

-By signing this energy agreement, Türkiye strengthens its position in global energy diplomacy and demonstrates commitment to modernizing its energy grid.
+By signing this energy agreement, Türkiye strengthens its position in global energy diplomacy and demonstrates its commitment to modernizing its energy grid.

 Implications for SSC Aspirants: Why It Matters